Ayoush/commit-history-modifier/README.md

 # CommIt-HistORy-MoDIFIEr
-TESting Some Sub PROceSs foR ModIFyiNG cOMmIt HIsTORY
+TESting Some Sub PROceSs fOR ModIFyiNG cOMmIt HIsTORY